 If you have HIV and want to have a baby, talk to the doctor who prescribes your treatment tablets.

-The risk of passing on HIV from mother to baby during pregnancy and childbirth is very low if the mother is on successful HIV treatment and the baby is born by caesarean.
-HIV-positive women are also advised not to breastfed.
+The risk of passing on HIV from mother to baby during pregnancy and childbirth is very low if the mother is on HIV treatment medication and the baby is born by caesarean.

 For more information on having children and HIV, see Living Well: Women with HIV.